Androz2091/discord-giveaways/README.md

 ### Slash commands

-Slash commands are used for the command examles of `discord-giveaways`.
+Slash commands are used for the command examples of `discord-giveaways`.

 The commands themselve are assumed to be in a "commands" folder.